Many people — perhaps most people online today — don’t know how copyright laws work.

 I also teach artists, including photographers, how to protect their images so they can prove they’re the original creators of the respective works.

 It’s a simple technique: I remove about 1/2 inch on at least two sides of the original image, before I post it online.
 When the hosting service asks me to prove it’s my original graphic, I can show them the larger version that has never appeared online.
-So far, that’s always worked for me and for my students.
+So far, that’s always worked.

 Others use techniques such as digital watermarking: http://www.digitalwatermarkingalliance.org/default.asp